mmichellesvv/Color-Blindless-Detection/README.md

 # Unique Colors for Colorblindness Detection

-## Abstract
-This project focuses on simulating color perception for different types of colorblindness (protanopia, deuteranopia, tritanopia, and monochromacy) and identifying unique color shades that minimize confusion.
+Project focuses on simulating color perception for different types of colorblindness (protanopia, deuteranopia, tritanopia, and monochromacy) and identifying unique color shades that minimize confusion.

 Key components include:
 1. **Dataset** – Generating a base color set and simulating color vision deficiencies.